smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 ## Potential downsides

-Moving window metadata will require more effort from OEMs and app consumers to implement this feature.
+Moving window metadata will cause more effort for OEMs and app consumers to implement this feature.
 The metadata needs to be sent twice, in the responses but also in the system capability notification.
 However, since the data is basically a copy it is expected as an acceptable effort in favor of an improved API design.

 ## Impact on existing code